Battlelogium/Battlelogium/README.md

 >	- Added `SetWindowed()` and `SetFullScreen()` to set between fullscreen and windowed mode
 >	- Added css and icons for faux window chrome buttons
 >   - Utilities.Log() now writes to a file for logging.
+>   - Reverted all event handlers to standard conventions
+>   - Various bug fixes

 Special thanks
 --------------